HenessA/rna_project_2023/DL/README.md

 # Deep Learning - Model of pseudo torsion eta'' angle prediction

-The first strep of the DL part was to process the data to get : x_train,x_test, y_train, y_test x : the data (corresponding to the sequences) y : the labels (corresponding to the classes already admitted)
+The first strep of the DL part was to process the data to get  X_train,X_test, y_train, y_test:

+x : the data (corresponding to the sequences) y : the labels (corresponding to the classes already admitted)